PhilipJonasFranz/SnipsCompilerGen2/README.md

  The compiler uses a built-in system library, located at release/lib.

  The compiler will output ARM Assembly.
-See https://iitd-plos.github.io/col718/ref/arm-instructionset.pdf for more information.
+See [ARM Instruction Set](/https://iitd-plos.github.io/col718/ref/arm-instructionset.pdf) for more information.

 ## Usage & Setup
 ### Running the compiler executable